Skip links

 Juvenile Crime Defense In Las Vegas, NV

 In the state of Nevada, the juvenile court has jurisdiction over children under the age of 18 who are accused of committing a crime.
 It should come as no surprise that a juvenile offense is a serious matter and can negatively alter a child’s life if convicted.
 In some instances, a juvenile record can be grounds for a child being expelled from school, especially if the crime in question occurred on school property.
 In fact, many of the schools throughout Clark County have a strict zero-tolerance policy, particularly for drug crimes or weapon charges.
 There are also many more consequences that can follow a child into adulthood if they’re convicted of a juvenile offense in Nevada.
 Any criminal accusation against a juvenile must be taken seriously and met with an aggressive legal defense.
 Luckily, our experienced Las Vegas juvenile crime attorney has represented countless juvenile offense and have the resources needed to help ensure the best possible outcome in your case.
-Contact the Spartacus Law Firm today for a free consultation and to learn more about how we can help your child.
+Contact the Spartacus Law Firm today for a consultation and to learn more about how we can help your child.

 The Nevada Juvenile Court System